Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 Only if exported

-Known invalid formats/domains are filtered
+Known invalid formats and domains are filtered

 Cached verification improves speed and consistency